ChrstphrHll/npc_gen/students/Andrey Rauthomyr.md

 year: 1
 guild: Elkenval
 partyID: 91
+tags:
+- Gnome
+- Artificer
+- Assault
+- 1st
+- Elkenval
 ---
 # Andrey Rauthomyr
 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- wavy red hair that's braided with blue ribbon (med), Blue eyes, and Dark Tan skin
+- wavy red hair that's braided with blue ribbon (med), Hazel eyes, and Dark Tan skin
 - Is Trusting and Unrealistic, and has Compassion as their ideal

 ### Organizations